neurostuff/neurostuff.github.io/docs/index.md

 This database curation functionality will fulfill a similar role within the ecosystem to [brainspell][].

 NeuroStore will automatically index statistical maps from NeuroVault and ingest newly-extracted coordinates from databases like NeuroQuery.

+## NiMARE

+[NiMARE][] is a Python package for performing meta-analyses, and derivative analyses using meta-analytic data, of the neuroimaging literature.
+While meta-analytic packages exist which implement one or two algorithms each, NiMARE provides a standard syntax for performing a wide range of analyses and for interacting with databases of coordinates and images from fMRI studies (e.g., brainspell, Neurosynth, and NeuroVault).

+NiMARE joins a growing Python ecosystem for neuroimaging research, which includes such tools as [Nipype][], [Nistats][], and [Nilearn][].
+As with these other tools, NiMARE is open source, collaboratively developed, and built with ease of use in mind.

+NiMARE aims to fill a gap in a burgeoning meta-analytic ecosystem.
+The goal of NiMARE is to collect a wide range of meta-analytic tools in one Python library.
+Currently, those methods are spread out across a range of programming languages and user interfaces, or are never even translated from the original papers into useable tools.
+NiMARE operates on NIMADS-format datasets, which users will be able to compile by searching the NeuroStore database with the pyNIMADS library.
+A number of other services in the ecosystem will then use NiMARE functions to perform meta-analyses, including Neurosynth 2.0 and [NeuroVault][].

 ## NeuroQuery